-Prioritization 3: Income-Eligible Communities (assessing total incentive value of qualifying projects within this bucket) Attribute: Definition: Score: If the total incentive value Ameren Illinois, MidAmerican, Mt.
-Carmel, of projects for this attribute Group A Rural Electric Cooperatives, and Municipal is: Utilities located in MISO 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 If the total incentive value of projects for this attribute ComEd, and Rural Electric Cooperatives and Group B is: Municipal Utilities located in PJM 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 Energy Project has the Energy Sovereignty Feature 2 Sovereignty If the percentage savings When the percentage savings passed to passed on to participants is Participant participants is greater than the minimum 51-60%=.25 points, 61-Savings 50%, points will be awarded.
-80%=1 point, 81-100%=2 points Located within a qualifying ILSFA EJC 1 environmental justice community (EJC) An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-MWBE party certifying body approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates, and the Women's Business

-Enterprise National Council and its regional affiliates.

-An Approved Vendor, Approved Vendor

-Aggregator, or Approved Vendor Designee

-who has demonstrated for the applicable

-project contractual commitments with

-MWBE subcontractors of 50% or more of

-the proposed REC contract value.
-The

-contractual commitments must be met

-prior to energization.
+Prioritization 3: Income-Eligible Communities (assessing total incentive value of qualifying projects within this bucket) Attribute: Definition: Score: Ameren Illinois, MidAmerican, Mt.
+Carmel, If total incentive value of projects for this Rural Electric Cooperatives and Municipal attribute is: Group A Utilities located in MISO 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0 If total incentive value of projects for this ComEd, and Rural Electric Cooperatives and Group B attribute is: Municipal Utilities located in PJM 0-25%=2, 26-50%=1, 51-75%=0.5, >75%=0Energy Project has the Energy Sovereignty Feature 2 Sovereignty If the percentage savings passed on to When the percentage savings passed to Participant participants is greater than the minimum participants is 51-60%=.25 points, 61-Savings 50%, points will be awarded.
+80%=1 point, 81-100%=2 points Located within a qualifying ILSFA EJC 1 environmental justice community (EJC) An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public thirdparty certifying bodyies approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its MWBE 1 regional affiliates.
+An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
+The contractual commitments must be met prior to energization.
+Total possible score: 8